-Tests- Every week there will be a test.
-Each test can be attempted twice and the best score of the two attempts will be recorded as your grade.
+Quizzes and tests- Every week there will be a quiz or a test.
+Each test and quiz can be attempted twice and the best score of the two attempts will be recorded as your grade.

 Final Exam (10% of graded) with 50 questions and a time limit of 45 minutes per each attempt.